 The graduate specialization in homeland security management can prepare you to take a leadership role in protecting against natural and human-made threats to national security.
 Gain practical, management-level experience in performing security risk assessments, planning for and managing operational recovery, and developing strategies to protect people, facilities, and information-dependent critical infrastructure.

-Perfect for midcareer professionals, the homeland security management specialization features courses in finance for technology managers, cybersecurity, emergency management, criminal justice, and bioterrorism, as well as courses that strengthen your core knowledge of IT systems and project management.
+Perfect for midcareer professionals, the homeland security management specialization features courses in finance for technology managers, cybersecurity, emergency management, and bioterrorism, as well as courses that strengthen your core knowledge of IT systems and project management.